gotchoices/MyCHIPs/doc/learn-tally.md

   - Signature of the modifying party

 Tally data and chits must be duplicated exactly on the Stock and Foil.
-However, the settings reside only with one side and are controlled by the owner of that half of the tally.
+However, certain settings may reside only with one side and are controlled by the owner of that half of the tally.
 They tell the site agent how to execute lifts on behalf of the owner.

 ### Credit Terms